Unit 1 - Practice Quiz

 47 What should an investigator do if they accidentally alter the evidence?

-A. Blame the software
+A. Quit the investigation

-B. Hide the mistake
+C. Hide the mistake

 48 What does the term 'Admissibility' refer to?